Park Eun-bin

 Park Eun-bin (born September 4, 1992) is a South Korean actress.
 She began her career as a child model in 1996, and made her small screen debut as a child actress in White Nights 3.98 (1998).
-Park received international recognition for her performance as the titular character in Extraordinary Attorney Woo (2022), for which she won the Grand Prize at the 59th Baeksang Arts Awards.
+Park received international recognition for her performance as the title characters in The King's Affection (2021) and Extraordinary Attorney Woo (2022); for the latter, she won the Grand Prize at the 59th Baeksang Arts Awards. she subsequently starred in the musical dramedy Castaway Diva (2023), the psychological thriller Hyper Knife (2025), the superhero action comedy The Wonderfools and the horror romantic comedy Spooky in Love (both 2026).

 Park was named Gallup Korea's Television Actor of the Year, Sisa Journals Cultural Person of the Year, and Cultura's Drama Icon of 2022.
 She also made her first entry into Forbes Korea Power Celebrity in 2023, placing 11th.